fread-ink/fread-ink/README.md

 # Status

 The current status of the project is that I can compile and boot a working system and have been able to flip some pixels on the e-ink display by loading the appropriate kernel modules and sending ioctl commands but I do not have real graphics support.
 Investigating the Lab126 GPL source shows that they, at least on later Kindle devices, are using a full X server with their own fork of the awesome window manager.
-Their fork has been modified to extend the lua API to allow lua scripts to receive XDamage events with information about which portions of the screen need updating.
+Their fork has been modified to extend the awesome lua API to allow lua scripts to receive XDamage events with information about which portions of the screen need updating.
 It can be assumed that lua scripts are then being used to listen for XDamage events and trigger the appropriate screen updates (possibly using ioctl calls through a compiled lua module).
 These last parts were not included in the GPL code release from Lab126.
 The major challenges have been getting everything to compile since the code release was partial (even some kernel headers were missing) and many packages were fairly old.
 Luckily the actual epdc (electronic paper display controller) drivers were merged into buildroot recently so we don't have to maintain our own version of those anymore!
 Currently everything compiles on latest stable buildroot, including an updated version of the forked awesome.
 The next step is testing and writing the lua scripts and lua module to enable graphics updating.
-Then the last major steps before a 0.1 release is getting button input and wifi working (neither should post major challenges).
+Then the last major steps before a 0.1 release is getting button input and wifi working (neither should pose major challenges) and writing a basic web UI.

 In the future it would be interesting to look at the modifications Lab126 did to webkit.
 Their webkit is ancient and their changes seem extensive but I have not looked into them too deeply.
-Two things would be interesting:
+Two types of modifications would be interesting:

-* Giving developers some level of hardware access from the client side javascript (real sockets, battery status, wifi info, etc.)
+* Giving developers some level of hardware access from the client side javascript (real sockets, filesystem access, battery status, wifi info, etc.)
-* Potentially giving developers the option of controlling screen updates on a per-html-element basis such that no updates are performed automatically.
+* Giving developers the option of controlling screen updates on a per-html-element basis such that no updates are performed automatically.

-and having an up to date webkit seems important.
+and having an up to date webkit seems important, so someone should get the latest stable libwebkitgtk+ compiling in buildroot (the current one is from 2013).

 # TODO (for the developers)